Wari Empire

-The Wari Empire or Huari Empire was a political formation that emerged around 600 in Peru's Ayacucho Basin and grew to cover much of coastal and highland Peru.
-The empire lasted for about 500 years, until 1100.
+The Wari Empire or Huari Empire was a political formation that emerged in around 600 CE in Peru's Ayacucho Basin and grew to cover much of coastal and highland Peru.
+The empire lasted for about 500 years, until 1100 CE.
 It existed during the same era as the Tiwanaku culture, and at one time, was thought to have been derived from it.

 In 2008, archeologists found a pre-Columbian city, the Northern Wari ruins (also called Cerro Pátapo) near modern Chiclayo.
 The find was the first extensive settlement related to the Wari culture discovered that far north.
 Archaeological discoveries have continued over the past decade.
 In 2023, archaeologists discovered a 1200-year-old Wari ritual complex in Arequipa.
 While more discoveries are being made regarding the Wari Empire, archaeologists are able to draw more conclusions about the Wari Empire's culture.

 History

 The Wari Empire was a second-generation state of the Andean region; both it and Tiwanaku had been preceded by the first-generation Moche state.
 When expanding to engulf new polities, the Wari Empire practiced a policy of allowing the local leaders of the newly acquired territory to retain control of their area if they agreed to join the Wari Empire and obey the Wari.

 The political relationship between the Wari and Tiwanaku has been compared by archaeologist Joyce Marcus to that of the United States and the Soviet Union during the Cold War - the two empires did not go to war with one another for fear of mutual destruction.
 The two empires met at Moquegua, where the Wari and Tiwanaku populations co-existed without conflicts.

 According to Luis Lumbreras, the Wari "constituted a synthesis of the advances that the Andean culture had achieved up to the sixth century, both in the north and south.
 Multiple currents converged in a territory where receptivity was very great.
 This was so because of a lack of elite traditions strong enough to reject innovations; on the other hand, Wari welcomed innovations that favored the advance of their projects of conquest and expansion."